gatewayd-io/docs/docs/getting-started/installation.md

 GatewayD binaries are currently available for Linux and macOS.

 {: .wip }
-> Support for [packages for different distribution](https://github.com/gatewayd-io/gatewayd/issues/136) and the [Docker image](https://github.com/gatewayd-io/gatewayd/issues/137) is in the works.
+> Support for [packages for different distributions](https://github.com/gatewayd-io/gatewayd/issues/136) and the [Docker image](https://github.com/gatewayd-io/gatewayd/issues/137) are in the works.

 ## Downloading the GatewayD binary